FREQUENTLY ASKED QUESTIONS

 A: See “Getting Started” Link

-A: Yes, résumé writing services are tax deductible, as well as other employment search expenses.
+A: Yes, résumé writing services can be tax-deductible, as well as other employment search expenses.
 Consult your tax professional for more information.

 Q: What methods of payment do you accept?”